lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 The Solar System Processing which occurs in the daytime, after a night of observing, links together the ``DiaSources`` for moving objects into ``SSObjects``.
-Whereas the ``MPCORB`` table contains the orbital elements for these moving objects, the ``SSObjects`` contains the Rubin-measured properties such as phase curve fits and absolute magnitudes.
+Whereas the ``MPCORB`` table contains the orbital elements for these moving objects, the ``SSObject`` table contains the Rubin-measured properties such as phase curve fits and absolute magnitudes.

 Note that no artifacts or spurious difference-image sources have been injected into the DP0.3 catalogs.